espros/epc-tofcam-toolkit/docs/source/gui_instructions.md

 # TOFcam GUI's
 ## General Overview
-While each espros TOFcam implements there own control settings, the gui is structured the same for all of them.
+While each ESPROS TOFcam implements there own control settings, the gui is structured the same for all of them.

 1. Toolbar for Start/Stop streaming and capture single images
 2. Version information's for GUI, TOFcam and tof chip